Create a unique “HOME” sign using the nautical alphabet and some bold colors of Duck Tape! This is such an easy craft and makes great decor or a gift.

 We are loving our nautical alphabet sign and no one that comes through the door would ever guess it’s made of Duck Tape!
 Our neighbors thought we painted it . . . my parents thought it was printed.
 Our DIY sign is now one of our favorite summer decorations.
 Let me know if you make it in the comments.

-PS – if you are looking for more summer decor, try our personalized nautical wall art we made with burlap themed Duck Tape.
-Just click on the image below:
+PS – if you are looking for more summer decor, try these other projects: